Best Exogenous Ketones 2023: Research Based Facts and Why You Might Want to Use Them

 The exogenous ketones benefits I experience from the Pruvit brand make them worth it to me.
 It was also the only ketone supplement that reliably lowered by blood sugar and the one I felt best on.

-I’m updating this to add that I’ve now been using Pruvit ketones on a daily basis since August 2019 and love them.
+I'm updating this to add that I've now been using Pruvit ketones on a daily basis since August 2019 and love them.
 They give me the energy and focus to make better health decisions each day.
-As of February 2021, I’ve completed 22 reboots and always feel amazing.
-I’ve been fasting for a few years but doing the reboot assisted fast has make it so much easier that I do it more often.
-My goal was to complete a keto reboot every month in 2020 and as of now that goal has been achieved!
+As of December, I've completed 32 reboots and always feel amazing.
+I've been fasting for a few years but doing the reboot assisted fast has make it so much easier that I do it more often.
+My goal was to complete a keto reboot every month in 2020 and 2021 and as of now that goal has been achieved!
+Looking forward to another 12 months of 60 hour keto reboots in 2022.